nfdi4cat/repo4cat/demo-repository/README.md

 * You can set "Username" as combination of **"GivenName.FamilyName"** all with *small letters without quotes*, e.g. **max.mustermann**.
 This approach will allow us to find each other and share information with each other on an easy way in Dataverse.
 * You can set a real Email address to allow Dataverse to send you notifications.
 Sometimes it is practical to make some filters in your mailing system to sort emails from Dataverse in a separate folder, because every creation of information will be followed by a mail.
 * Please set a strong password, e.g. using some password generator or just "openssl rand -base64 18" command in Linux (you can replace "18" with other number to get different length and symbols).
 * You can even create multiple accounts, ideally (but not necessary) with real Email addresses.
 It alows you to make experiments with Dataverse permissions and access rights - switching between different accounts will show you, how access mechanisms are working in real life.
-If you use not-real Email address please be sure, that your password is stored on a proper way (ideally in some password manager), because "forget your password" option can not work with not-real Email addresses.
+If you use not-real Email address please be sure, that your password is stored on a proper way (ideally in some password manager), because "forgot your password" option can not work with not-real Email addresses.

 **Permissions and access rights:**